jancoweb/jancoweb/README.md

 ### Hi, my name is João Coelho! 👋
  I started to study programming in 2021 focusing on front-end development.
 After exploring JavaScript world I started the path to Fullstack Development.
 Being self-taught and moved by new challenges, I'm aways searching for new knowledge and I really appreciate team work and love bringing new ideas to the table!

-- 📌 Undergrad at fullstack development at [Cubos Academy](https://github.com/cubos-academy)
+- 📌 Undergrad at fullstack development [Cubos Academy](https://github.com/cubos-academy)
 - 📫 Contact: jancoweb@outlook.com
 <div>
   <a href="https://github.com/jancoweb">